scnilkunwar/Python-for-Physicist/README.md

 ## Introduction

-This repository is aimed at MSc Physics students who want to learn Python programming and apply it to solve physics-related problems.
+This repository is aimed at Physics students who want to learn Python programming and apply it to solve physics-related problems.
 Whether you are new to programming or have some prior experience, this course will help you build a solid foundation and advance to more specialized topics like scientific computing, data analysis, and simulations in physics.

 ---